Overview

 Returning to South Africa, we descend the mountains and take aim across the Great Karoo.
 The semi-arid Karoo represents the heartland of rural South Africa and presents a stark contrast to the mountains we leave behind.
 Our overnight stop is set in the historic town of Graaff-Reinet, the fourth oldest town in the country.
 We cross the mighty Orange (Gariep) River today as we journey through the vast countryside of the Karoo.
 This evening you will have the opportunity to join a sundowner excursion to the Valley of Desolation.
 This unique valley offers a panoramic view over the town and the wide open plains stretching out below.
 Kindly note that during the winter months, this activity will become a Sunrise excursion to the Valley of Desolation the following morning.

-Day 6 – Greater Addo Elephant National Park area
+Day 6 – Gqeberha (Gateway to Addo Elephant National Park)

 Day 7 – Greater Addo Elephant National Park area

-This morning we will make the short drive to the windy city of Gqeberha (Port Elizabeth), before heading into Addo Elephant National Park for our afternoon game drive.
+This morning we leave the city of Gqeberha and once again head into Addo Elephant National Park for our game drive.
 Recent expansion has seen Addo grow to become the third largest of South Africa’s National Parks.
-The unique vegetation of Addo supports a wide variety of wildlife and we will spend the afternoon in search of the animals.
+The unique vegetation of Addo supports a wide variety of wildlife and we will spend the morning in search of the animals.

 Day 8 – Tsitsikamma National Park